Here are a few tips that helped keep a lid on mutinous thoughts over the course of those 275 days.

 A drawing pad and a pencil.
 Again, more stacks of paper, but good not only for sketching and idle doodling, you can play all sorts of games together after breakfast and before you go for a dip in the Arabian Sea.

 Travelling by bus in Turkey comes with a lot of perks, like bus stewards serving you cups of Turka Cola and little cakes on plastic plates.
 If you've thought ahead a little and saved business cards from every carpet shop your parents took you to (or were tricked into entering), a styrofoam cup and a a little clear plastic can be engineered into a pretty cool flying contraption.
 Giving them the chance to learn to entertain themselves is invaluable.

 One thing I wish we would have done a lot more of, was let the kids lead the way.
-Let your son have the guidebook and make the decisions about how the day will go, and have him explain the Battle of Thermopylae to his younger brother.
+Let your children have the guidebook and make the decisions about how the day will go, and have him explain the Battle of Thermopylae to their younger brother.

-Just a few seconds after I took this picture, one of the museum guards was walking up behind my son, I think with the intention of telling him to keep his hands off the exhibits.
+Just a few seconds after I took this picture, one of the museum guards was walking up behind them, I think with the intention of telling him to keep their hands off the exhibits.
 When he recognized that they were talking about the battle and not goofing around, he let them be.
 He kept an eye on them, but he allowed them to learn and discover at their own pace, in their own way.

 That's part of the beauty of long term travel, having the time to spend a little more time than might otherwise be necessary.
 If they've got a notebook and your kids want to sit and sketch hieroglyphs for half an hour, so be it.

 Including your children in your future plans is another way to ensure smooth transitions from one city to another.
-Hanging out in Jerash for four hours was not quite long enough for my older son, and he let us know it.
-However, he knew we were going to be at Petra in a few days, and was able to let it go.
+Hanging out in Jerash for four hours was not quite long enough for our oldest, who let us know it.
+However, knowing we were going to be at Petra in a few days made it easier to let it go.
 Being part of the plans gives them some ownership, and the ability and opportunity to anticipate is a big part of travel just as much for children as it is for adults.
 It's a lot easier to tolerate the scam bus from Thailand to Siem Reap if you know that Angkor is at the other end of that miserable (but now laughable) mini-journey.

 And although there are certainly many more things that one can do, this is my last bit of advice, courtesy of Max Johnson who helped us in our planning.
 For any extended bit of travel, take time out for the odd holiday.
 We put in place several stops along the way that included relaxing beaches.
-If nothing else, if no one is having any fun, there was always a new beach just around the corner (although we did have one two-and-half month stretch with no beaches...) to recharge, and read those books you've been carrying around.
+If nothing else, if no one is having any fun, there was always a new beach just around the corner (although we did have one two-and-half month stretch with no beaches...) to recharge, and read those books that your wife hid in your backpack.